ane/ane.github.io/_posts/2017-03-23-useless-interfaces.md

 interfaces.
 Interface isn't meant literally here: this applies to traits of Rust/Scala and protocols of Clojure as well.

-The advice of *planning for the interface* is just and solid, but people tend to go to great lengths of following this to the extreme.
+The advice of *planning for the interface* is just and solid, but people tend to follow this tip to the extreme.
 It is not uncommon to see people design a module or class by defining its interface first, with an actual implementation following later.

 One eagerly designs an interface as follows: